-So the blind beggar, Bartimaeus, and almost certainly many like him, would have been removed from the city, and they set up their begging operation - their cloaks spread out on the ground in front of them - hoping for a few coins from those leaving Jericho on their way to Jerusalem.
+And as they were leaving Jericho, a blind beggar named Bartimaeus was sitting by the side of the road out of town.
+Bartimaeus would have had his cloak spread out on the ground in front of him - hoping for a few coins from those leaving Jericho on their way to Jerusalem.

-So blind Bartimaeus was sitting by the road, and he heard that Jesus is approaching, and he called out to him.
-At this point in the gospel, it's likely that every blind person in Israel had heard of Jesus' miraculous healing of the blind man in Bethsaida which Mark related in Chapter 8 (8:22-26).
+While he was sitting there, Bartimaeus heard that Jesus was approaching.
+At this point in the gospel, it's likely that every blind person in Israel had heard of Jesus' miraculous healing of the blind man in Bethsaida which Mark related only a couple of chapters earlier (8:22-26).
 And blind people particularly, if they knew their scriptures would have would have linked that healing to the prophecy of Isaiah "He will come and save you.
 Then the eyes of the blind shall be opened, and the ears of the deaf unstopped; then the lame shall leap like a deer, and the tongue of the speechless sing for joy."
 (Isaiah35:4c-6)

-When [Bartimaeus] heard that it was Jesus of Nazareth, he began to shout out and say, "Jesus, Son of David, have mercy on me!"
+So, when Bartimaeus heard that it was Jesus of Nazareth, he began to shout out and say, "Jesus, Son of David, have mercy on me!"

-Bartimeus identified Jesus as the Son of David, and in doing so, he identified him as the promised messiah, and acknowledged Jesus' power - he pled for mercy, he pled for healing.
+Bartimeus identified Jesus as the Son of David, and in doing so, he identified him as the promised messiah, and he also acknowledged Jesus' power - he pled for mercy, he pled for healing.

 We read that many rebuked him and told him to be quiet - that may have been the disciples, but it was more likely just the crowd of pilgrims.
-And I can sort of imagine it - just when you're out of the hustle and bustle of the city of Jericho, just when you're beginning the last leg of your journey to Jerusalem: Beggars.
-I used to leave work at North Sydney and walk to the station, and just as I was getting to the station, there was always someone wanting money from me.
+I remember when I used to leave work at North Sydney and walk to the station, and just as I was getting to the station, there was always someone wanting money from me.
 Sometimes it was a traditional beggar, who just needed money for a bus fare or a train ticket, or just needed another \$2 for a meal.
-Mostly, though it was people at the more professional end of the scale, equipped with a clipboard, bright T shirt and an even brighter smile.
-And if you've ever stopped to talk to them, possibly the world's longest handshake.
+Much more often, it was people at the more professional end of the scale, the "charity muggers", equipped with a clipboard, bright T shirt and an even brighter smile.

-So I can imagine the pilgrims wanting the beggar to be quiet.
+I can imagine the pilgrims wanting the beggar to be quiet.
+They just wanted to get on with their pilgrimage.